seandenigris/XML-Parser/repository/XML-Parser.package/XMLNodeWithElements.class/README.md

 This class represents a node with elements.
-You will likely use its API through either XMLDocument or XMLElement.
+You will likely use its API through XMLDocument or XMLElement.

 To retrieve child elements by name, you can send any of the #element- messages in "accessing."
 The #firstTag- messages search the receiver and its descendants using depth-first traversal for specific elements, and the #tagsNamed- messages iterate over descendent elements also using depth-first traversal.